Linear interpolation: Multivariate

 Linear interpolation as described here is for data points in one spatial dimension.
 For two spatial dimensions, the extension of linear interpolation is called bilinear interpolation, and in three dimensions, trilinear interpolation.
 Notice, though, that these interpolants are no longer linear functions of the spatial coordinates, rather products of linear functions; this is illustrated by the clearly non-linear example of bilinear interpolation in the figure below.
 Other extensions of linear interpolation can be applied to other kinds of mesh such as triangular and tetrahedral meshes, including Bézier surfaces.
-These may be defined as indeed higher-dimensional piecewise linear function (see second figure below).
+These may be defined as indeed higher-dimensional piecewise linear functions (see second figure below).

 Programming language support

-Many libraries and shading languages have a "lerp" helper-function (in GLSL known instead as mix), returning an interpolation between two inputs (v0, v1) for a parameter (t) in the closed unit interval [0, 1].
+Many libraries and shading languages have a "lerp" helper-function (in GLSL known instead as mix), returning an interpolation between two inputs (v0, v1) for a parameter t in the closed unit interval [0, 1].
 Signatures between lerp functions are variously implemented in both the forms (v0, v1, t) and (t, v0, v1).

 // Imprecise method, which does not guarantee v = v1 when t = 1, due to floating-point arithmetic error.

 // This method is monotonic.
 This form may be used when the hardware has a native fused multiply-add instruction.